Why Is My Vape Auto-Firing?

 Condensation

-You need to regularly clean your vape.
+You need to clean your vape regularly.
 Gunk can build up around the coils and cause all sorts of problems.
 One such problem is a tendency to auto-fire.
-This is called “condensation,” when there is a build-up of gunk around the coils.
+Condensation occurs when gunk builds up around the coils.

 Debris from your pockets can also fall into the device through the mouthpiece and become the source of auto-firing accidents.